Italy - Factors to watch on August 12

 ECONOMY

-Bank of Italy releases June data on public finances, state borrowing and debt.
+Bank of Italy releases June data on public finance, state borrowing and debt.

 DEBT